What is an Outpatient Laparoscopic Hysterectomy?

 Simply put, a hysterectomy is a surgery to remove your uterus.
 The uterus is the medical name for your womb: the place where a fetus develops when you’re pregnant.

 When done laparoscopically, your surgeon simply makes two or three tiny incisions to perform the surgery, avoiding not just unsightly scars but a lot of healing time and pain.
-An outpatient surgery is done without the need for any hospital stay and you go home the same day.
+Outpatient surgery is done without the need for any hospital stay and you go home the same day.

-A gynecologist might recommend a hysterectomy for medical conditions, such as:
+A gynecologist might recommend an elective hysterectomy for medical conditions, such as:

-- Uterine fibroids that cause pain, excessive vaginal bleeding or other problems
+- Uterine fibroids that cause pain or excessive vaginal bleeding

 - Endometriosis treatment

 - Uterine prolapse (when the uterus slips from its normal position into the vaginal canal)

 - Uterine, cervical or ovarian cancer

 - Abnormal uterine bleeding between menstrual periods that has not responded to medical treatment